Athletic training program guidelines

 Transfer Student Admission Procedures

-Students transferring to Northwestern College who are interested in entering the Athletic Training Education Program (ATEP) must first declare this intention in writing to the Athletic Training Program Director.
+Students transferring to Northwestern College who are interested in entering the AT Program must first declare this intention in writing to the AT Program Director.
 Due to the unique characteristics and background of each individual, a transfer student will be evaluated on an individual basis to determine his/her suitability for the program as well as an appropriate entry level.
-This evaluation will be made only after the Program Director has received the following:
+This evaluation will be made in conjunction with review of the following information:

-- A copy of the competencies and proficiencies matrix of the courses the student has successfully completed at his/her previous institution (if an accredited ATEP).
+- A copy of the NATA competencies successfully completed at the applicant's previous institution (if an accredited AT Program or Pre-AT Program).

 - Non-accredited Program Transfer